Germany's Altmaier sees no disorderly Brexit, hopeful on U.S. trade ties

 “The danger of a major trade conflict between the U.S. and Europe is not yet over but it has not grown,” he said.
 “We are in good and constructive talks but we are not out of the woods yet.”

-He expected economic growth in Europe’s largest economy this year “of or above 1.5 percent.”
+He expected economic growth this year in Germany, Europe’s largest economy, “of or above 1.5 percent.”

 “But each product, each device must be secure if it is going to be used in Germany,” he added.